-3) Disposal of thatch - A professional company will dispose of the thatch created by power raking.
+3) Disposal of thatch - A professional power raking service will dispose of the thatch created by the power rake.
 At FT Property Services we remove all the thatch we create by power raking from your property and compost it off site.

 I like to take it on a case by case basis.
 If you live in an older part of town and have a mature lawn, you might want to power rake it every year.
 Especially if it has been neglected in the past and has a thick and lumpy layer of thatch.
 A lawn like this with a well developed root system won’t be damaged by power raking.

 On the other hand, if you have a new, healthy lawn, I would say every other year is fine for preventative maintenance.
 If you over power rake a lawn with a new root system you can do more harm than good.
 If you just planted your lawn from seeds last year it shouldn’t be power raked.
 First of all, the lawn wouldn’t have had a chance to develop a layer of thatch and it would just be a waste of money.
 Secondly, it will just end up tearing out the healthy grass plants leaving you with bare spots and a muddy mess.